numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons-links.md

 ## Also

-We want to see more adventures and dungeons on the open web.
-Hopefully some of these notes are useful. ✌️
+We want to see more adventures and dungeons on the open web and more experiments.
+We have notes about print stylesheets, marking up maps, menus, and hosting.